jiayihoffman/jiayihoffman.github.io/_posts/2025-07-04-Video-Streaming-Server.md

  ```

 RTMP is very efficient, and MediaMTX is just a relay.
-Additionally, the receiving pipeline on Droid Vision uses UDP, which is extremely fast.
+Additionally, the receiving pipeline on the Droid Vision app uses UDP, which is extremely fast.
 So, there’s no noticeable delay when using the MediaMTX server to route the video stream.

-### Video Stream fetched for Droid Vision
+### Video Stream fetched for the Droid Vision app
 As mentioned earlier, we will continue to use RTSP to stream video to the mobile app.
 Therefore, the Droid Vision app only needs a URL update.
 The new URL is now: `rtsp://PUBLIC_CLOUD_SERVER:8554/live/stream`.

-### Protect MediaMTX with Credentials
+### Protect MediaMTX with credentials
 By default, MediaMTX has no authentication — anyone who knows its RTSP/RTMP/HLS URL can push or pull.
 So it’s essential to protect it, especially when it runs on a public server.

 MediaMTX has built-in user/password auth for: